Environmental monitoring in Fort McMurray

 - Ventilating by opening the windows, when the outdoor air quality is good and there is no debris removal or construction work happening in the neighbourhood, will also improve indoor air quality.

-- Using a HEPA grade furnace filter, or shutting air intake and recirculating the HVAC system and keeping windows and doors closed when outdoor air quality is poor or when there is debris removal or heavy equipment operation occurring nearby will help to maintain indoor air quality.
+- Using and regularly replacing a HEPA grade furnace filter, or shutting air intake and recirculating the HVAC system and keeping windows and doors closed when outdoor air quality is poor or when there is debris removal or heavy equipment operation occurring nearby will help to maintain indoor air quality.

 - Air scrubbers can improve indoor air quality.
 They work by drawing air through a HEPA filter.

 - Do not use air cleaners that produce ozone.
 Inhaling ozone is not good for human health.